P.S., I use these shortcuts all the time (Shhh don’t tell anyone about this ok)

 1. Easy Magic Ring / Magic Circle

-Here are two simple and easy ways on how you can work up the Magic Ring or Magic Circle, which is not as complicated you may think.
+Here are two simple and easy ways how you can work up the Magic Ring or Magic Circle, which is not as complicated as you may think.

 The first option is what I call the 3 fingers approach, Unlike other tutorials where you would need to twist and turn your hand around the yarn.
 This step only requires the release of 2 fingers to work a knot.